jacoborous/nytimes-web2pdf/www.nytimes3xbfgragh.onion/section/todayspaper.html.md

 <div class="css-k0b1g2">

-Show More in TRACKING AN OUTBREAK
+Show More in Tracking An
+    Outbreak

 </div>